Panashe-C/Web-Dev-Project-1-/Idea.md

 1. The Hover over game/ special ganme that plays the trailer of the game without comprimising, any of the code.

 2. The Shop, Oooh the shop, it should be a multi functional shop that actually functions.

+I wanted to make the switch smaller but it is alright as it is, so it stands out